Weaver17/Mist-frontend/README.md

 **About**

 This application for any gamer into PC gaming, and anyone who likes free stuff(Microtransactions pending)!
-An API call is made to freetogame.com/api and free-to-play games are displayed in varios ways, where users can then register to favorite and save games to their profile.
+An API call is made to freetogame.com/api and free-to-play games are displayed in various ways, where users can then register to favorite and save games to their profile.

 **Preview Images**